Debra Green Professional Counsellor & Psychotherapist MNCS Accred, Reg. MBACP

-If at the end of your session you decide you would like to come for more sessions then we can organise this to suit availability - I do recommend that sessions are weekly as this keeps up the momentum of your conscious and unconscious processes that will be triggered by the counselling work.
+If at the end of your session you decide you would like more sessions then we can organise this to suit availability - I do recommend that sessions are weekly as this keeps up the momentum of your conscious and unconscious processes that will be triggered by the counselling work.

-You can come for as long or as short a time as you like - we will work in an open ended way as I believe you will know when it is time to finish your counselling with me.
+You can have counselling sessions for as long or as short a time as you like - we will work in an open ended way as I believe you will know when it is time to finish your counselling with me.

 We can talk about whether we both feel that counselling will be of benefit at your first session.
 I will not encourage you to come for counselling if I don't believe that I can help you.

 I have been a professional person-centred counsellor for many years and was initially drawn to becoming a counsellor by my life experiences with mental health and disabilities.
 I saw first hand the power of the therapeutic relationship and decided that I wanted to train and be able to offer people a place where they could come and just be themselves and talk through whatever was troubling them.

 I have experience as a primary mental health worker attached to CAMHs, working with disabled people with the Cheshire foundation, as a school counsellor working for childrens services in Winchester, as an associate counsellor at Portsmouth university and as a volunteer counsellor at Portsmouth counselling services.

 I have also worked as a counsellor on a substance misuse support programme at Portsmouth counselling service offering time limited counselling support to people struggling with drug and alcohol addiction.

 Having worked previously for many years in industry I'm well aware of the great stresses and strains that people can go through during their working career